One of Japan's three Fudo temples is in Miyagi Prefecture? Yokoyama Fudoson at Daitokuji Temple in Tome City [Miyagi Prefecture]

 It seems that there are five of them.
 (It's no longer the top three...)

-Unfortunately, I was unable to find any clear information from a third party that Yokoyama Fudoson is one of Japan's three great Fudoson temples, but according to an explanation from the local area,
+Unfortunately, I was unable to find any clear information from a third party that Yokoyama Fudoson is one of the three Fudoson in Japan, but according to an explanation from the local area,

 - Narita Fudoson Temple in Narita City, Chiba Prefecture